AkashaRojee/portfolio/README.md

 * Both the mobile and the desktop version have been built.
 The website can be viewed in either view.

-* Main only contains both the mobile version and the desktop version, including effects.
+* Main does not yet contain the mobile menu.

-* Deploy is currently under review.
+* Mobile menu is currently under review.

 ## Authors